Sussex Yeomanry: 2/1st Sussex Yeomanry

 The 2nd Line regiment was formed at Brighton in September 1914 and remained there until May 1915.
 It then moved to Maresfield and joined 2/1st South Eastern Mounted Brigade; there it took over the horses of 2nd King Edward's Horse who were going dismounted to the Western Front.
 In October 1915, the regiment was at Canterbury.
 On 31 March 1916, the remaining Mounted Brigades were ordered to be numbered in a single sequence; the brigade was numbered as 14th Mounted Brigade and joined 4th Mounted Division.

 In July 1916, 4th Mounted Division became 2nd Cyclist Division and the regiment was converted to a cyclist unit in 5th Cyclist Brigade at Great Bentley.
+In September the regiment sent a large draft of reinforcements under Maj Roland Gwynne to 10th (Service) Battalion, Queen's (Royal West Surrey Regiment) (Battersea) in France, and Gwynne eventually became commanding officer of 10th Queen's.
 In November 1916, the division was broken up and the regiment was merged with the 2/1st Surrey Yeomanry to form 8th (Surrey and Sussex) Yeomanry Cyclist Regiment in 3rd Cyclist Brigade at Ipswich.
 In March 1917, it resumed its identity as 2/1st Sussex Yeomanry at Ipswich, and later moved to the Woodbridge area.
 In April 1918, the regiment moved with 3rd Cyclist Brigade to Ireland, landing in Dublin on 21 April.
 Initially, it was stationed at Clandeboye and in September 1918 to Boyle; there was no further change before the end of the war.
+2/1st Sussex Yeomanry were disbanded at the Curragh on 3 February 1920.